Vector Field Histogram (VFH)

 Target Heading

-VFH calculates the steering direction by selecting the candidate valley closest to the target vector, balancing the need to avoid obstacles with the desire to reach the goal.
+VFH picks the steering direction by choosing the valley closest to the goal vector, dodging obstacles while staying on course.

 Data Smoothing